rossaddison/yii2-house2house/README.md

        yii migrate-db1

 1. Repeat this process up until the 10th database if you intend to share your site to up to 10 companies.
-As you have probably noticed all 10 commands are contained in **console**\config\main.php under the controllerMap.
+As you have probably noticed all 10 commands are contained in **console**/config/main.php under the controllerMap.
 1. If you have more than 10 companies/divisions/units that you as administrator are wanting to signup you will need to edit the following four files:

     1. *frontend/config/main.php - Adjust the backup module to include more than one database.
 Keep to the naming convention eg. db1, db2*